 There are steps you can take to minimize any confusion about rent and due dates.
 They can also help ensure rent payment on time.
 You should:

-The handling of security deposits may be determined in part by your state's laws, many of which require landlords to keep deposits separate from other income (sometimes in an interest-bearing account).
-And keep in mind that many states limit the amount of security deposit a landlord may request, typically based on the rental amount.
+The handling of tenant's security deposits may be part of your state's laws.
+Many states require landlords to keep deposits separate from other income (sometimes in an interest-bearing account).
+Keep in mind that many states limit the amount of the security deposit a landlord may request.
+This is typically based on the rental amount.
 For instance, some states limit the deposit to twice the amount of rent.

-If you collect last month's rent in addition to, or instead of a deposit, you may not use the last month's rent to pay for repairs or otherwise as you would a deposit.
+You can collect the last month's rent in addition to, or instead of, a deposit.
+But then you may not use the last month's rent to pay for repairs like you would with a security deposit.

-Some state's require landlords to pay interest on the security deposit and prepayment of last month's rent, so check your state laws.
+Some states require landlords to pay interest on the security deposit and prepayment of last month's rent, so check your state laws.
 If the interest was 3% and you had to pay $1,000 for last month's rent and $500 for the deposit, you could make $45 in interest and get the $500 back.

-It's also very important to take stock of the condition of the rental unit before you move in, perhaps including photographs where necessary, and have the landlord sign off.
-That way, the landlord cannot charge you for damage that existed prior to your lease.
+Note the condition of the rental unit before you move in.
+Take photographs where necessary, document any issues, and have the landlord sign off.
+That way, the landlord cannot charge you for damage that existed before your lease.
 When it comes time to reclaim your deposit (or what's left of it), make sure the landlord gives you an itemized list of damages and written estimates.

-Click on a link below to learn more about rent and security deposits.
+Click on a link below to learn more about rent and security deposits for landlords or renters.